FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: INTRODUCTION

 \section{INTRODUCTION}

 Simulation systems have long been an integral part of the development of robotic vehicles.
 They allow engineers to identify errors early on in the development process, and allow researchers to rapidly prototype and demonstrate their ideas.
 Despite their success in accelerating development, many researchers view results generated in simulation systems with skepticism, as any simulation system is some abstraction of reality and will disagree with reality at some scale.

 This skepticism towards results generated exclusively in simulations studies is exemplified by Rodney Brooks' well-known quote from 1993: ``[experiment] simulations are doomed to succeed ... [because] simulations cannot be made sufficiently realistic''\cite{brooks1993real}.

 Despite the skepticism towards simulation results, several trends have emerged in recent years that have driven the research community to develop better simulation systems out of necessity.
 A major driving trend towards realistic simulators stems from the emergence of data-driven algorithmic methods in robotics, for instance, based on machine learning methods that require extensive data.
 Simulation systems provide not only massive amounts of data, but also the labels required for training algorithms.
-For example, simulation systems can provide a safe environment for learning from experience useful for reinforcement learning methods~\cite{chiu2018Augmented, tan2018sim}.
+For example, simulation systems can provide a safe environment for reinforcement learning methods~\cite{tan2018sim}.
 This driving trend has posed a critical need to develop better, more realistic simulation systems.